grange85/ahfow-www/_posts/2004/2004-01-19-audio-damon-naomi-this-car-climbed-mt-washington.markdown

 - damon & naomi
 tags: []
 ---
-<p>Sorry that this months track is a bit late (again); Sorry that I'm raiding a show I've used before; Sorry it's been so long since the last D&N TOTM. <br />This recording is from the show in London in May 2001.
+<p>Sorry that this months track is a bit late (again); Sorry that I'm raiding a show I've used before; Sorry it's been so long since the last Damon & Naomi TOTM. <br />This recording is from the show in London in May 2001.
 Damon & Naomi are accompanied by Kurihara on guitar.
 "This Car Climbed Mt.
 Washington" has been top of the "Favourite Damon & Naomi Track" category for nine consecutive surveys.</p>
-<p><a href="http://www.box.net/shared/3k365l4jrx">Damon &amp; Naomi - This Car Climbed Mt.
+<p><a href="http://www.box.net/shared/3k365l4jrx">Damon & Naomi - This Car Climbed Mt.
 Washington (mp3)</a></p>